-Having trouble breathing is just one of many symptoms of long-term effects of mold exposure.
+Having trouble breathing is just one of many symptoms of the long-term effects of mold exposure.
 Other long-term effects of mold include the following:

 - Memory loss

 - Internal organ pain

 Mold Problems: Damage to Health and Property Structure